 Daniel P. Tokaji

-Professor Tokaji has successfully litigated many civil rights and election law cases.
+Professor Tokaji has successfully litigated many civil rights, civil liberties, and election law cases.
 He was lead counsel in a case that struck down an Ohio law requiring naturalized citizens to produce a certificate of naturalization when challenged at the polls.
 He was also an attorney for plaintiffs in cases that kept open the window for simultaneous registration and early voting in Ohio’s 2008 general election, and that challenged punch-card voting systems in Ohio and California after the 2000 election.